 Note: Whole wheat pastry flour would be the perfect substitute, and I’ve included my preferred gluten-free flour blend in the Notes section, too.

-As for the second part, you just need regular ol’ unsweetened cocoa powder!
-Because you’ll use 1 full cup, the cupcakes already taste really rich and dark chocolaty without Dutched or special dark cocoa powder.
-However, it’s incredibly important to measure the cocoa powder correctly, using either a light hand with the spoon and level method or a kitchen scale.
+It’s also incredibly important to measure the cocoa powder correctly, using either a light hand with the this method or a kitchen scale.
 I highly recommend the latter!
 This is the inexpensive one that I own, and it was the best $20 I’ve ever spent.
 I use it every day!
-Too much cocoa powder will dry out your cupcakes and make them taste bitter, but my trusty kitchen scale ensures that the cupcakes turn out perfectly tender and rich every time.
+Too much cocoa powder will dry out your cupcakes and make them taste bitter, but my trusty kitchen scale ensures that these cupcakes turn out perfectly tender and rich every time.

 Low-fat cupcakes tend to stick to liners like superglue, so I have a special trick to get around that… Coat the cupcake liners with nonstick cooking spray!
 This simple tip means the liners will peel away much easier from the cupcakes once they’ve completely cooled.
 And if the cupcakes still stick more than they should, seal them inside of an airtight container for at least 24 hours to help loosen the liners a little more.